Pétur Rúnar Birgisson

-Pétur Rúnar Birgisson (born February 20, 1996) is an Icelandic basketball player who plays for Tindastóll of the Úrvalsdeild karla.
+Pétur Rúnar Birgisson (born 20 February 1996) is an Icelandic basketball player who plays for Tindastóll of the Úrvalsdeild karla.
+He won the Icelandic championship in 2023 and the Icelandic Cup in 2018 with Tindastóll.

 Career

 Club career

 Pétur had a stellar 2014-2015 season and helped Tindastóll to the 2015 Úrvalsdeild finals after averaging 7.8 assists in the semi-finals against Haukar.
 In the finals, Tindastóll lost to KR 3-1.

 His stellar play continued in 2015-2016.
 He averaged 13.5 points and 6.0 assists in Tindastóls 3-1 victory against Keflavík in the first round of the playoffs.
 He was however unable to prevent Tindastóll from losing to Haukar in the semi-finals, 3-1.

-On January 13, 2018, he helped Tindastóll to its first major title when they beat KR in Icelandic Basketball Cup finals.
+On 13 January 2018 he helped Tindastóll to its first major title when they beat KR in Icelandic Basketball Cup finals.
 In the game he had 22 points, 8 assists and 7 rebounds, and was named as the Cup finals MVP.

-On May 4, 2018, Pétur was named to the Úrvalsdeild Karla Domestic All-First Team.
+On 4 May 2018 Pétur was named to the Úrvalsdeild Karla Domestic All-First Team.
 On 30 September, he won the Icelandic Super Cup after Tindastóll beat KR, 103-72.

+In 2023, he won his first Icelandic championship after Tindastóll defeated Valur 3–2 in a finals rematch from the previous year.